-" BFCM's Adjusted BCA could be downgraded in the case of (1) a material weakening in GCM's underlying profitability, chiefly as a result of asset-quality deterioration or a deterioration in its net interest margin; (2) weakened liquidity or funding profile; or (3) a material weakening in the operating environment in France.
+- " BFCM's BCA and Adjusted BCA could be downgraded in the case of (1) a material weakening in GCM's underlying profitability, chiefly as a result of asset-quality deterioration or a deterioration in its net interest margin above expectations; (2) significant deterioration in the group's capitalisation, for example following major acquisitions; (3) weakened liquidity or funding profile; or (4) a material weakening in the operating environment in France. - " BFCM's deposit and senior unsecured ratings could be downgraded as a result of (1) a deterioration in the standalone financial strength of GCM, resulting in lower Adjusted BCAs; or (2) a change in GCM's liability structure, resulting in higher loss-given-failure.
+This could occur if the group were to exhibit rapid growth in assets that would not be matched by appropriate increase in debt issuance.